 In addition to providing traditional emergency medical care for patients suffering from illness and injury, Capital Health offers advanced emergency care for patients suffering from traumas and neurologic conditions.

 Injury is the fourth leading cause of death among Americans, killing more than 93,000 people each year.
-Care provided in a trauma center decreases the chance of death following injury by 20 – 40% compared to care in ordinary hospitals.
+Care provided in a trauma center decreases the chance of death following injury by 20 to 40 percent compared to care in hospitals without a trauma center.
 In addition to saving lives, trauma centers ensure that patients return to the highest level of function possible following severe injury.

-The Bristol-Myers Squibb Trauma Center at Capital Health Regional Medical Center is a New Jersey State designated Trauma Center.
-The designation process involves detailed regular inspections by national and state organizations to assure high standards of care.
+As a state-designated level II trauma center, we undergo a designation process that involves detailed regular inspections by national and state organizations to assure high standards of care.
 We are the regional referral center for injured patients in Mercer County and adjacent parts of Somerset, Hunterdon, Burlington, and Middlesex counties as well as nearby areas of Pennsylvania.
 Designated trauma centers care for severely injured patients as well as victims of accident types known to be associated with a high risk for injury.
 Trauma patients include persons involved in motor vehicle crashes, falls, and assaults with knives, guns, or blunt objects.
 Trauma centers have the latest technology and experienced staff available to care for your family member.
 Besides providing care to the injured, trauma centers are also active partners with the community in injury prevention and public education.